Netflix Eyes 'Wet Hot American Summer' TV Prequel

 The streaming service is in talks with creators David Wain and Michael Showalter to bring the cult comedy to the small screen.

-Netflix is looking to revive another beloved comedy.
+Previously: Netflix is looking to revive another beloved comedy.

 The streaming service is in talks for a prequel series based on the cult movie Wet Hot American Summer sources confirm to The Hollywood Reporter.